Bridging Prediction and Intervention Problems in Social Systems: Model Design

 \subsection{Setup: Predictions and Interventions}

 Although predictive risk models have a simple formulation---predict $Y$ from $X$---they in fact are used in a wider variety of ways to impact and change future real-world outcomes.

 ADS directs additional resources, scrutiny, services, protection/prevention, or sanction.
 These decisions often use individual-level information to make targeted decisions and need not be data-driven.
 These distinct use cases of ADS often \textbf{imply different appropriate technical formulations beyond pure prediction}.
-In criminal justice (Example~\ref{ex:justice}), pretrial risk assessment tools and their predictions of failure to appear are used to inform decisions about pretrial detention or release.
-But the \textit{same} predictions are also used to recommend a different intervention of \textit{supervised release}, which can comprise beneficial services or additional surveillance.
-In housing (Example~\ref{ex:housing}), the VI-SPDAT assesses vulnerability and housing need; it is associated with returns to homelessness (but evidence is mixed).
-The task of predicting returns to homelessness is however different from assessing potential differential impacts of differing levels of housing intensity.
+Later we discuss such prediction-intervention mismatches that arise in criminal justice (supervised release \Cref{ex:supervised-release}) and housing (Example~\ref{ex:housing}).

 Therefore, our default problem setup includes both predictions and the decisions that they inform in practice.
 We introduce the following notation: \begin{itemize} \item $X \in \mathcal{X}$: collected covariates or contextual information about individuals, where $\mathcal{X}$ is the space of all possible $X$. \item $D \in \mathcal{D}$: decision(s) made by institutions about individuals, where $\mathcal{D}$ is the set of allowable actions. \item $Y$: outcomes of interest, potentially affected by decisions. \end{itemize} Typical data focuses on $X$ and $Y$ alone (in the implicit absence of decision $D$) from which one can obtain predictive scores, risk models, and classifiers: \begin{itemize} \item Let $R(x)$ denote the true risk of an outcome for an individual with covariates $X=x$.
 In particular, when $Y$ is binary, we refer to probabilistic prediction models $R(X) = P(Y=1\mid X)$; else when $Y$ is continuous, we refer to regression functions $R(X) = E[Y\mid X].$ We denote the predicted risk by $\hat R(x)$.